 Benzodiazepines are among some of the most commonly prescribed medications today.
 In fact, millions of people across the United States rely on Xanax each day to manage feelings of anxiety and mitigate the risks of panic attacks.
 However, Xanax can also have significant side effects as well as the potential for abuse.
 If you are taking Xanax, understanding how it can affect your health can help you make informed decisions.
 Also, if you are struggling with prescription drug addiction, reaching out to an addiction treatment program can help you heal.

 Xanax is a powerful sedative in the benzodiazepine class of drugs.
-It’s most common uses are for treating anxiety, panic disorders, and insomnia.
+Its most common uses are for treating anxiety, panic disorders, and insomnia.
 Xanax affects specific areas of the brain to create a pleasurable sense of relaxation and promote restfulness.
 While it is highly effective in treating these conditions, it can also be abused and can prove to be addictive.

-These are just a few common Xanax side effects that can accompany the regular use of this medication.
-Of course, drugs affect people in very different ways so side effects can vary a great deal.
+These are just a few of the most common Xanax side effects that can accompany this medication’s regular use.
+Of course, drugs affect people in very different ways so that that side effects can vary greatly.